Digital Services for Your Team of Experts: When Off-the-Shelf Software Doesn't Accurately Map Specialized Processes

 The consequences:

-• New requirements take longer
+• New requirements take longer to implement

 • Changes become riskier